 Spring Break Camps

 In 2017, the USMM hosted its first Spring Break Day Camps.
 These one-day camps focus on the history and law enforcement through STEM-focused activities.
-In 2018, almost 90 students attended three days of camps, which focused on the colonial period, the Wild West, and the modern Marshals.
-Camps also include walking “field trips” to points of interest in downtown Fort Smith, guest speakers, and more.
-2019 days camps will take place March 19-21.
-Stay tuned for details.
+In 2019, almost 90 students attended three days of camps, which focused on analyzing crime scene evidence to figure out who “stole” artifacts from the Museum’s collection.